ckriewall/proshop/README.md

 ## To-Do

 1. Display an error message on error in `/src/actions/cartActions.js` => `addToCart()`
-1. Gracefully retrieve qty from URL in `/src/screens/CartScreen.js`
+1. Move addToCart dispatch from CartScreen to ProductScreen.
+See [Q&A in Udemy](https://www.udemy.com/course/mern-ecommerce/learn/lecture/22494084#questions/12760999).